mrmuminov/php-telegram-bot/README.md

 >```shell
 > $ php index.php
 >```
-> If there is no error, then there is no problem..
+> If there is no error, then there is no problem.
 * Go to the Telegram bot and send the /start command
-* Wow, you recive new message from our special (and super xD) telegram bot.
+* Wow, you receive new message from our special (and super xD) telegram bot.

 ---
 Any question: